-If you do not, therefore, plan to have another pregnancy straight away, be aware that you need contraception immediately.
+For urgent calls that cannot wait until office hours you can speak to a midwife on the Labour Ward Triage on 01276 604527.
+If you are not planning to have another pregnancy straight away, be aware that you need contraception immediately.

 Some methods of contraception are not suitable for the immediate postnatal period or when breastfeeding.

 Your midwife or GP will advise you.
-If you wish to use prescription methods of contraception, you should consult your GP about 3 weeks after your baby's birth.
+If you wish to use prescription methods of contraception, you should consult your GP about three weeks after your baby's birth.

-There is no right or wrong time to resume your sex life.
-You may find that you need to use a lubricant at first particularly if you are breast feeding.
-Make time for you and your partner and be guided by how you feel, but, if you are experiencing problems during intercourse three months after the birth of your baby, speak to your GP.
+There is no right or wrong time to resume your sex life

+You may find that you need to use a lubricant at first particularly if you are breastfeeding.
+Make time for you and your partner and be guided by how you feel.

+However, if you are experiencing problems during intercourse three months after the birth of your baby, speak to your GP.